cassgvp/github-for-collaborative-documentation/docs/tut/5-Make-your-own-documentation.md

 You are now a GitHub Pages and documentation hero! 🙌🏻 🙌🏼 🙌🏽 🙌🏾 🙌🏿

 Edit your pages and play with your theme.
+The site you are now reading is the same which I started in the recordings above, just now it's pretty 🌺

-Don't forget to add, commit and push at regular intervals to see how your changes have taken effect.
+Don't forget to add, commit and push your changes at regular intervals to see how they have taken effect.
 It might be easiest to start with little changes and get your structure right before attempting anything to grand!

 Some themes prefer just markdown, but most (maybe all?!) will also accept html, so anything which can be achieved in html can also go into your GitHub Pages site.